wtulloch/Ticketing-orleans/kubernetes/README.md

 kubectl apply -f crd.yaml
 ```

 # Install a ingress controller with (Optional)

+Note: If you are on a windows machine and have IIS installed and running you will need to stop it first.
+From cmd or Powershell - as administrator -  use the following: ```iisreset /stop```.

 ```
 kubectl create namespace ingress-nginx kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml